 Grafana as a debugging tool

 We also do debugging and bug fixing if we notice an anomaly on the dashboard with application load and performance graphs.
-The following example of a Grafana graph shows the response time to web requests during a certain time-frame.
+For instance, the following example of a Grafana graph shows the response time to web requests during a certain time-frame.
 For every web request, we could track a max, min and average response time.
 If we see a request that took us too long to process, we could scale a certain part of the graph and investigate the issue.Example of Grafana Graph with Response Time to Web Requests

 Another graph shows system load over a set time-frame and is useful for traffic tracking.
 If we see an unusual spike in activity on the graph, e.g. in non-business hours or on weekends, we investigate it.
-It could be caused, for instance, by Google crawlers who index the web-site content or evil bots scanning our system for vulnerability.
+It could be caused, for instance, by Google crawlers who index the website content or evil bots scanning our system for vulnerability.
 Again, each case is investigated and addressed accordingly.Example of Grafana Graph with Application Load

-Grafana has a built-in alerting engine (e.g. email or Slack notifications) per some conditional rules.
+Grafana has a built-in alerting engine (e.g. email or Slack notifications) for custom, app-specific, rules.
 We do not use this option of Grafana as we have all notifications configured on Graylog side.
 However, some issues in system performance could be seen only after a runtime, e.g. unusually long response time to a web request.
 We would not receive a Graylog notification about this, yet the anomaly would be clearly seen in Grafana graph.
 So, both tools go hand-in-hand when we get to know about an issue: we check Grafana to understand what happened and why on the high level, then dig deeper in Graylog using a specific ID of a request.

 Unlike Graylog, used both for apps under development and in production, Grafana is used only for the apps in production.
 The only exception when it is used for an app still underway is performance testing.
 We emulate system load with JMeter, then check Grafana dashboards to see how it responds.